 But a report commissioned by Bard and obtained by NBC News suggests that the device maker knew as early as 2004 that the Recovery device was more dangerous than older IVC filters.
 According to NBC, the report shows that, compared to all of its competitors, the Recovery device was more likely to fracture, migrate, and cause patient death.
 The doctor who commissioned the report warned Bard that further investigation was urgently needed, but the company declined to offer a recall.
 Thousands of patients still have the Bard filter device implanted in them.

-Morgan & Morgan attorneys are speaking with clients who may have been harmed by IVC filters and assessing the potential for additional lawsuits.
-Learn more about your legal rights and how Morgan & Morgan helps injured medical device users during a free case review with one of our nationally-recognized attorneys.
+Morgan & Morgan attorneys are speaking with patients who may have been harmed by IVC filters.
+Learn more about your legal rights and how Morgan & Morgan helps injured medical device users during a free case review You might be entitled to compensation.